Lachlan-Mayne/english-notes/nickNotes/Business Task.md

 #### 1. Operations Strategies

 Through their effective use of operations strategies, Qantas has shown that they are able to sustain a competitive advantage as a result.
-This is seen through multiple examples of leading edge and ex
+This is seen through multiple examples of leading edge and established technology and their supply chain management.

 ##### 1.1 Technology